‘Tom Clancy’s The Division’ Year 2 Free DLC Confirmed, Embargoed Info Revealed?

 The word is out, Tom Clancy’s The Division’s year two will have two free DLC expansions.
-It’ll soon be the one year anniversary of the rapid fire MMO shooter and there will also be a State of the Game today on Twitch as well.
+It’ll soon be the one year anniversary of the rapid fire MMO shooter, and there will also be a State of the Game today on Twitch as well.

 Thank YOU for an amazing Year One, Agents.